bgroff/kala-app/docs/user/permissions.rst

 The form requires the administrator to fill in the email address, first name, last name, and selecting a Organization that the User will be in, then by clicking on the "Invite User" button, a new User will be created.
-You can then edit the details of the User by clicking the Users name link. **Editing a Person** from this page will take you to the "User Detials" page, which is described below.
+You can then edit the details of the User by clicking the Users name link. **Editing a Person** from this page will take you to the "User Details" page, which is described below.

 .. image:: _imgs/users_profile.png